DrSLDR/qmk_firmware/keyboards/idobao/id75/keymaps/workmensch/readme.md

 LED is supposed to be managed depending on layer and active function.

 Base color is currently Orange and will switch to White while FN is held down.
 While in Reset mode, color switches to Red.

-I intend for everything to blink or something while Caps Lock is active, but haven't gotten that to work just yet.
+Does a very fast snake when caps lock is enabled.